luontola/tdd-mooc/data/index.md

 ## When?

 This course will run from January until May 2024 (and presumably next year around the same time).
-There will be a Discord channel and weekly study groups.
+There will be a Discord channel and study groups.
 See the [practicalities page](/practicalities) for details.

 Of course, you can also use this course material for self-study whenever you want, even if the course is not active.